juanpc2018/Linux-Audio-Interface/README.md

 # Linux-Audio-Interface

 i kind of regret purchasing Focusrite Clarett 8pre USB,
+$ lsusb
+Bus 001 Device 012: ID 1235:8208 Focusrite-Novation Clarett 8Pre USB

-requires a Control software that Focusrite does Not want to help translate to Linux, everything works but DSP cannot be controlled on Linux. works in Wine but does Not have USB passthrough.
+requires a Control software that Focusrite does Not want to help translate to Linux, everything works but DSP cannot be controlled on Linux, yet.
+Linux alsamixer requires latest Kernel 5.16
+.exe works in Wine but does Not have USB passthrough.

-did found a sollution for the issue with USB Audio & PulseAudio.
+did found a sollution for an issue with USB Audio & PulseAudio.

 Anyway... i have the legend: RME hdsp9632 PCI stored, IF i sell the Focusrite,